Cooking On The Ranch

 Give these Saucy Chicken Soft Tacos a try.
 Looking for an easy chicken taco recipe?
 One that’s dripping in a luscious tomato based, taco seasoned, chile spiked sauce?
 This easy recipe for Mexican Chicken Tacos using shredded chicken breasts will shake up your Taco Tuesdays.

-Serve this with Gulf Coast Style Baked Rice for a balanced meal.
+Serve this with Gulf Coast Style Baked Rice and a Southwestern Salad for a balanced meal.

 Chicken tacos on flour tortillas with radishes and avocado.